Getting Started

 On macOS with Homebrew:

-dokkimi doctor checks that Docker is running, Kubernetes is reachable, and your cluster has enough resources.
+dokkimi doctor dokkimi doctor checks that Docker is running and your environment has enough resources.
 Fix anything it flags before continuing.

 Scaffold example definitions